 In this session, we examine scaffolding, and how it helps students overcome barriers and reach lesson goals.
 We explore how scaffolding supports students to understand new language and carry out language tasks, investigate how to plan scaffolding into lesson stages to help students move from form-focused practice to fluency-focused, consider ways to monitor student performance, and learn how to use scaffolding to support specific language skills.

 Autumn - Addressing lost learning

 In this session we show how Pearson English courses and assessments work together, within the framework of the Global Scale of English, to create a purposeful, well-structured educational experience.
-Taking Roadmap and the Benchmark Test as examples, we've studied the differences, connection and interplay between course, course-based assessment and proficiency assessment for adult learners.
-The session aims were to give teachers practical advice on how to structure their end-to-end teaching programme - identifying and addressing skills gaps and monitoring progress throughout.
+Taking Roadmap and the Benchmark Test as examples, we study the differences, connection and interplay between course, course-based assessment and proficiency assessment for adult learners.
+The session aims to give teachers practical advice on how to structure their end-to-end teaching programme - identifying and addressing skills gaps and monitoring progress throughout.

 Browse all webinars by category

 More than 30,000 teachers from over 60 countries engaged with our experts across six themes and 45 fascinating and diverse talks in autumn 2020.